pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

     ^C
     Name:(webmaster)

-After ``$ npm init`` is used, the utility will walk the user through making a package.json file and covers common items.
-For help for package.json documentation ``$ npm help json`` will help with definitive documentation on the package.json fields and what they do. ``$ npm install <pkg> --save`` will install the package and save it as a dependency in package.json file.
+After ``$ npm init`` is used, the command prompt will walk the user through making a package.json file that covers common items.
+For help for package.json documentation, ``$ npm help json`` will show definitive documentation on the package.json fields and what they do. ``$ npm install <pkg> --save`` will install the package and save it as a dependency in package.json file.